Seahawks linebacker Bobby Wagner on death of George Floyd: ‘I’m hurting and pissed off, like everybody else’

 “And so I just urge everybody to educate themselves.
 I urge everybody to figure out what we can do to make this better.
 I don’t have all the answers.
 I’m hurting and pissed off like everybody else.
 I’m tired like everybody else.
 You know I want to see something different.
 But it’s gonna take some leadership and we don’t have that leadership right now.
 We have someone in office (a reference to President Donald Trump) that is calling Black protesters thugs and white protesters good people and that’s not OK.’’

-Wagner said he knows that as a well-known football player his experience may be different from others — he recalled once how the demeanor of a policeman changed when he was pulled over once while attending Utah State once the officer found out he played football.
+Wagner said he knows that as a well-known football player his experience might be different from others — he recalled once how the demeanor of a policeman changed when he was pulled over once while attending Utah State once the officer found out he played football.

 But he said that doesn’t change that “we still are scared as everybody else.
 We still have those thoughts and feelings as everybody else.
 So we still go through those things, as everybody else.’’